Ms Anne Bentley

 I am a BACP Accredited Counsellor, a qualified and experienced counselling supervisor and an experienced line manager of staff.

 I believe in a multi-disciplinary approach to student wellbeing that ensures that students are offered a range of interventions to support mild, moderate and severe mental health conditions.

-I am on the 'Heads of University Counselling Services' (HUCS) Executive, a member of the Plymouth Suicide Prevention Strategic Partnership and a member of the University of Plymouth Mental Health Taskforce.
+I am Chair of the 'Heads of University Counselling Services' (HUCS) Executive, a member of the Plymouth Suicide Prevention Strategic Partnership and a member of the University of Plymouth Mental Health Taskforce.